Sir Patrick Ford, 1st Baronet

+Early life and career

 From around 1905 he was the main artistic patron of Patrick Adam.

+Political career

 For fought Edinburgh East as a Liberal Unionist at a by-election in 1909 and at the first general election of 1910, being defeated both times by the Liberal candidate in a straight fight.

 Ford was elected as member of parliament (MP) for Edinburgh North on his first attempt, at a by-election in 1920.
 He was re-elected in 1922 general election, but was defeated in 1923 by the Liberal Party candidate Peter Raffan.
 He regained the seat at the 1924 general election, and held it until he stepped down at the 1935 general election.

+Personal life

 Ford was made a Knight Bachelor in the 1926 New Year Honours, as well as being made a baronet of Westerdunes in the County of East Lothian on 27 July 1929.
 He was appointed Honorary Colonel of the Forth Heavy Brigade, Royal Artillery, on 26 June 1926.